SquareGPS/navixy-api/docs/backend-api/resources/commons/subuser/session.md

 # Subuser session

-Sub-user session actions to obtain its hash

 API path: `/subuser/session/`.

+Sub-user session actions to obtain its hash.

 ### create

-Create a new session for the specified sub-user and obtain its hash.
+Creates a new session for the specified sub-user and obtain its hash.
 Can be used to log in to sub-user's accounts.

 **required tariff features:** `multilevel_access` – for ALL trackers.
 **required sub-user rights:** `admin` (available only to master users).